 6. Is the hotel easy to get to?

 7. Can you help me find a roommate at the conference hotel?

 Yes!
 If you are looking for a roommate, write firstname.lastname@example.org.
 Please include your name, gender, e-mail, arrival and departure date, and any special requests.

 8. Will I need a rental car?

 No!
 You’ll be five minutes from everything, including museums, the U.S. Capitol, and restaurants.
-You’ll be able to walk nearly everywhere.
+Once in DC, you’ll be able to walk nearly everywhere.

 9. What is the best way to get to the hotel?

 The cheapest way is to take the D.C.
 Metro from Reagan National Airport.
 The Metro is also available from Dulles International Airport, but you have to connect with a bus first that will take you to a Metro stop.
 See Travel and Directions.